 After catching the night bus from Foz do Iguaçu we arrived at our next destination, Bonito, the following morning.
-The journey had taken a mere 13 hours and, as a consequence of taking full advantage of the luxurious legroom, I … Continue reading Diary of a backpacker 6 – Bonito, a liquid paradise
+The journey had taken a mere 13 hours and, taking full advantage of the luxurious legroom, I had slept very comfortably. … Continue reading Diary of a backpacker 6 – Bonito, a liquid paradise

 In today’s globalised world, translation is an activity that continues to grow at a rapid pace.
 It seems to be everywhere we look.
 It is fundamental to the United Nations, the European Union, the World Trade Organisation and many other … Continue reading What is translation?

 We arrived in Foz do Iguaçu around 9 in the evening and checked into the Hotel Del Rey, a pleasant place with lovely gardens and a swimming pool.
 We freshened up after the long bus journey from Curitiba and then … Continue reading Diary of a backpacker 5 – Iguazu Falls

 As I hesitantly make preparations to begin the third and final module of my MA in Translation, I thought it important to remind myself of the main skills and attributes of a good translator.
 This exercise, I felt, would help … Continue reading What makes a good translator?